bkerler/mtkclient/README-USAGE.md

 adb install app-release.apk
 ```
 - accept auth rsa request on mobile screen of course to allow adb connection
-- on Xiaomi phones if installattion fails try to turn off MIUI optimization in Developer options,
+- on Xiaomi phones if installation fails try to turn off MIUI optimization in Developer options,
   restart, and try again

 5. Upload boot to /sdcard/Download